wp-plugins/wordfence/readme.txt

 === Wordfence Security ===
 Contributors: mmaunder
-Tags: wordpress, security, wordpress security, security plugin, secure, anti-virus, malware, firewall, antivirus, virus, google safe browsing, phishing, scrapers, hacking, wordfence, securty, secrity, secure
+Tags: wordpress, security, wordpress security, security plugin, secure, anti-virus, malware, firewall, antivirus, virus, google safe browsing, phishing, scrapers, hacking, wordfence, securty, secrity, secure, two factor, cellphone sign-in, cellphone signin, cellphone, twofactor
 Requires at least: 3.3.1
 Tested up to: 3.5.1
-Stable tag: 3.7.2
+Stable tag: 3.8.1

 Wordfence Security is a free enterprise class security plugin that includes a firewall, virus scanning, real-time traffic with geolocation and more.

 == Description ==

-Wordfence Security is a free enterprise class security plugin that includes a firewall, anti-virus scanning, malicious URL scanning and live traffic including crawlers.
+Wordfence Security is a free enterprise class security plugin that includes a firewall, anti-virus scanning, cellphone sign-in (two factor authentication), malicious URL scanning and live traffic including crawlers.
 Wordfence is the only WordPress security plugin that can verify and repair your core, theme and plugin files, even if you don't have backups.

-Wordfence is now Multi-Site compatible.
+Wordfence is now Multi-Site compatible and includes Cellphone Sign-in which permanently secures your website from brute force hacks.

 [Remember to visit our support forums if you have questions or comments.](http://wordfence.com/forums/)

 Wordfence is 100% free.
-We also offer a Premium API key that lets you block countries and schedule scans for specific times.
+We also offer a Premium API key that gives you Cellphone Sign-in via SMS, lets you block countries and schedule scans for specific times.

 Wordfence:

+* Sign-in using your password and your cellphone.
+This is called Two Factor Authentication and is used by banks, government agencies and military world-wide.
+* Enforce strong passwords among your administrators, publishers and users.
 * Scans core files, themes and plugins against WordPress.org repository versions to check their integrity.
 * Includes a firewall to block common security threats like fake Googlebots, malicious scans from hackers and botnets.
 * Includes advanced IP and Domain WHOIS to report malicious IP's or networks and block entire networks using the firewall.